 Amos P. Kennedy, Jr.: Mapping Justice

-Art Building Folio Gallery
+Continuing in the Art Building Folio Gallery

 Amos Paul Kennedy, Jr. is best known for social and political commentary, through letterpress printed posters typically printed on chipboard.
 "All Artists Are Political" reads one of his letterpress posters, quoting Si Kahn.
 In this exhibition a selection of Kennedy's political posters printed directly on old state road maps is presented.

 Using large sans-serif woodblock letters to letterpress directly on maps of Alabama, Wisconsin, and the like, Kennedy selects quotes by social justice activists including Frederick Douglass, Robert La Follette, and Martin Luther King, Jr. Some posters display multiple layers of text.
 On one Alabama map black ink text memorializing Jimmie Lee Jackson, who was beaten and shot to death in Marion, Alabama in 1963 working for voter rights, is printed over a layer of large text reading "Murder in Alabama" printed in red ink.

 Kennedy will give a public lecture about his work on Friday, October 23rd via Zoom webinar from noon – 1 pm.
 Interested persons can attend the presentation by registering at this location to receive the Zoom link.